MicrosoftDocs/msteams-docs/msteams-platform/bots/build-notification-capability.md

 <summary><b>Why is undefined error returned when using the API `findChannel`()?</b></summary>

 You can encounter an undefined error, when the bot app is installed into other channels instead of the `General` channel.
-To fix this error, you can uninstall the bot app from Teams and redebug and relaunch it.
-After you've redebug and relaunched, ensure that the bot app is installed into the `General` channel.
+To fix this error, you can uninstall the bot app from Teams and debug and relaunch it.
+After you've debug and relaunched, ensure that the bot app is installed into the `General` channel.

 <br>